guzmonne/dynamodb-graph/README.md

   });
 ```

-On a positive side, filtering by `data` allows us to use other operators, that can't be used over the `type`, when quering over the node.
-This are:
+On a positive note, `FilterExpresions` allow more operators that we can use.
+Not all of them can be applied while using this pattern, so I have only the ones of value.
+These are:

 * `IN`: True if the `data` of the Node is included on the `value` list.
 * `contains`: True if the `data` contains a substring equal to the `value`.
 * `size`: True if the `data` has a length equal to the `value`.

-Logical evaluations can also be used up two one level, using an `AND`, `OR`, or `NOT` key, with a condition object.
+If you check DynamoDB documentation you'll note that you can use other comparators when working with the `size` function.
+To make things simpler for myself, I only included the equality.
+I plan to correct this in further versions.

-_On a future version, I plan to allow more than one level of logical evaluations._
+Logical evaluations can also be used up two one level, using an `AND`, `OR`, or `NOT` key, with a condition object. _On a future version, I plan to allow more than one level of logical evaluations._

 ```javascript
 var id = 'Character#2';